the american way of life: from the eyes of a foreigner

 the need to know is ever present in an organism that is always inter-related with everything and being around one. one may not be aware of this interdependence until one of the member elements stops functioning or is absent. a broken down thing of use, a falling out of a relation or a death of a known person disrupts one's course of action. similarly, when seeing someone doing things differently causes a disruption in one's practiced way one begins with a question: why? but the very question is often times produced by the fear of losing the known way of doing things.

-thus, the purpose of the programme is to provide americans a situation in which to view themselves in thought, speech and action from, and not through the eyes (since eye as an organ is also an integral part of the wholesome person, and not a llooking glass to see through, still retaining the viewer's own sense of perception, and not that of the eyes) of a foreigner. seeing oneself from the eyes of another person enables one an impersonal and impartial perception; especially when the viewer's intention is not to blame or praise, but is simply to encourage others to see without an interpretation of any kind, social political or religious. the foreigner is neither an enemy nor an ally, for both the enmity and alliance develop later when both begin to fear each other. the purpose of this perception is neither to please nor frighten the viewer. rather, the viewers are urged to review their own words, actions, and reasons without any sense of identity acquired from an activity and thus, after separating the idealized doer from the deed, view the action as it is.
+thus, the purpose of the programme is to provide americans a situation in which to view themselves in thought, speech and action from, and not through (since eye as an organ is also an integral part of the wholesome person, and not a llooking glass to see through, still retaining the viewer's own sense of perception, ad not that of) the eyes of a foreigner. seeing oneself from the eyes of another person enables one an impersonal and impartial perception; especially when the viewer's intention is not to blame or praise, but is simply to encourage others to see without an interpretation of any kind, social political or religious. the foreigner is neither an enemy nor an ally, for both the enmity and alliance develop later when both begin to fear each other. the purpose of this perception is neither to please nor frighten the viewer. rather, the viewers are urged to review their own words, actions, and reasons without any sense of identity acquired from an activity and thus, after separating the idealized doer from the deed, view the action as it is.

 since people abroad and americans at home are led to believe that america is the land of science, and since science deals with the principles of truth that govern all branches of skills and knowledge, this programme invites the viewer to stop behaving as a native born, habitual american and give up the ideological identity, so that in the next hour of viewing the american way of life, the viewer oneself is the foreigner, a person for whom everything is new, unknown, and which requires a serious enquiry into what really is.